RomeroLab/pudms/README.md

 		n_eff_prop = n_eff_prop,
 		nhyperparam = 3, # The number of py values to scan.
 Log spaced between 1e-3 and 0.5 nfolds = 4,      # The number of cross-validation folds
 		nCores = 1,      # The number of cores to use for CV.
-Q: nCores > 1 causes this to crash with the error: 2 nodes produced errors; first error: object 'refstate' not found; Calls: v.pudms ... clusterApply -> staticClusterApply -> checkForRemoteErrors full.fit = FALSE) # Q: Hyebin going to make this default
+                         # Q: nCores > 1 causes this to crash with the error:
+                         # 2 nodes produced errors; first error: object
+                         # 'refstate' not found; Calls: v.pudms ... clusterApply
+                         # -> staticClusterApply -> checkForRemoteErrors
+		full.fit = FALSE) # Q: TODO: going to make this default

 # PLOT THE PU-CORRECTED ROC CURVE FOR THE CV FIT